 Epcot International Festival of Holidays | Epcot Christmas Events

 New for 2017, Disney is introducing the Epcot International Festival of Holidays.
-During this experience, Discover a festival featuring the joyous holiday traditions of our 11 World Showcase nations.
+During this experience, discover a festival featuring the joyous holiday traditions of the 11 World Showcase nations.
 The event surrounds you in the wondrous sights, sounds and flavors of the season as celebrated by cultures near and far.

 Guests will be able to enjoy live musical productions, savor seasonal food & beverage specialties at the expanded Holiday Kitchens, and take a festive global tour as costumed performers bring time-honored traditions to life throughout World Showcase!

 Showing nightly to park guests from November 24-December 30, 2017 at 5:00p.m., 6:45p.m. and 8:15 p.m.
 The Candlelight Processional is a breathtaking retelling of the Christmas story in words and music complete with a 50 piece orchestra, choir and celebrity guest narrator.
 Candlelight Processional Dining Packages with reserved seating may be booked by calling (407) WDW-DINE.

 New for 2017 will be additional Holiday Kitchens food and beverage kiosks.
 There will be 12 kiosks in total.
 These will be similar to what Guests experience during the Epcot Food and Wine Festival and the Epcot Flower and Garden Festival.

 International holiday traditions unfold when storytellers such as Pere Noel in France, La Befana in Italy, and others, share the traditions of the season and spread the message of goodwill in short presentations that take less than 15 minutes.
 Holidays around the World takes place through December 30, 2017.
 Storytellers appear in each country’s pavilion throughout the day.
 Check the times guide for a daily schedule.